deflox/ckad-exam-notes/kubectl.md

 * Prints logs of a container that are written to stdout and stderr
 ```
 kubectl logs -f <podname> # -f will show live logs

+# show logs of a previous instance of a pod
+kubectl logs nginx -p
 ```

 ## Rollout